 Do I have to be a TeenTix member to apply for The New Guard?
 Yes.
 TeenTix membership is completely free.
 Join now!

 I just found out about this and I only have one year of high school left.
 Is there a way for me to move to the mentorship phase more quickly?
 Yes!
 You can complete your hours more quickly by volunteering for TeenTix.
 Please let us know that you are interested in doing this on your application.

 When does The New Guard start?
-Our first meeting of the year will be in mid-July 2015 at the Seattle Center.
+Our first meeting of the year will be in mid-August at the Seattle Center.

 Where do New Guard meetings take place?
 Meetings take place in the Armory at Seattle Center.

 How much does it cost to participate in The New Guard?
 Participation in The New Guard is free—all costs are covered by TeenTix.

 Do I have to have arts experience to do this?
 No!
 All you need is a vague interest in learning more about arts leadership.
 Some New Guard participants come from arts backgrounds, and some don’t.

 Can I get school credit for doing this?
 In the past, members of this group have received service learning credit through their schools.
 Since requirements for credit vary from school to school, please consult your service learning advisor.
 If you are eligible for credit, we are happy to complete the necessary paperwork from your school.